MasssiveJuice08/Far-From-The-Marsh/README.md

 # _Far From The Marsh_

-A mod for week one of the 2024 Morrowind May Modathon theme, 'Mysticism and Prophecy'
+A mod for the 2024 Morrowind May Modathon week one theme, 'Mysticism and Prophecy'

 ![2024 Morrowind May Modathon Week One banner](https://i.imgur.com/XWOUr1p.png)